ShivamMadlani/GSoC_project_blog/_posts/2025-10-03-extending-kernel-support.md

 Here are some key features of the project that I implemented:

-1. **Feature 1**: [Short description of the feature and its purpose, e.g., "User authentication system with JWT tokens for secure login."]
-2. **Feature 2**: [Short description of the feature, e.g., "Real-time notifications for users using WebSockets."]
-3. **Feature 3**: [Short description of the feature, e.g., "Graphical data visualizations for analytics."]
+### Automated Kernel & Filesystem Testing

+The main goal of VNG Testing is to run automated tests that validate kernel functionality in a controlled environment.
+It ensures that changes to the kernel or filesystem don't break anything, and that the system remains stable and secure.

+### Virtualized Testing Environment

+Using **virtme-ng** at the heart of the framework, the tests run inside a lightweight virtual machine (VM), providing complete isolation from your primary system.
+The tests can be run with different configurations or kernel versions, ensuring compatibility and functionality across various setups.

+### Custom libfuse integration

+As part of the virtualized testing framework, I integrated the ability to use a custom version of libfuse for testing.
+This was critical because CernVM-FS relies heavily on the libfuse library for filesystem operations, and different versions can introduce subtle regressions or incompatibilities.
+By enabling developers to specify a custom libfuse version during test execution, I ensured that the framework could handle various version-specific edge cases.
+This added another layer of flexibility, allowing the tests to be more comprehensive and adaptable to evolving dependencies.

+### Test Extensibility

+Adding new tests or modifying existing ones is easy.
+VNG Testing is designed to be flexible, allowing you to create new test suites or update current ones with minimal effort.

 ---

 ## Challenges Faced

 No project is without its challenges.
 Some of the key obstacles I faced during development were:

-- **Challenge 1**: [Description of challenge, e.g., "Integrating third-party APIs with inconsistent documentation."]
-- **Challenge 2**: [Description of challenge, e.g., "Optimizing the performance of the frontend application for mobile users."]
-- **Challenge 3**: [Description of challenge, e.g., "Handling large-scale data processing in real-time."]
+- **Challenge 1**: Adjusting the virtual environment to run CernVM-FS client and server as they would on a normal host
+- **Challenge 2**: Managing mounts inside the virtual machine to be used by CernVM-FS
+- **Challenge 3**: Optimizing the virtual machine setup to run tests efficiently while maintaining sufficient isolation for accurate results
+- **Challenge 4**: Overcoming a limitation in virtme-ng to run systemd fstab generator which was crucial for running CernVM-FS server

-To overcome these, I researched various solutions, and eventually, I was able to implement a strategy that worked effectively.
+To overcome these, I researched various solutions like creating tmpfs mounts for quick IO, enabling systemd support in virtme-ng by using /dev/null etc. and eventually, I was able to implement a strategy that worked effectively.

 ---